cloudflare/cloudflare-docs/content/byoip/concepts/irr-entries/best-practices.md

   - When you do not need ownership verification, use the AFRINIC or NTT routing registry.
   - When you submit a route object via email, use the ARIN registry.
 Address blocks owned by others do not appear in the ARIN interface.

-### IRR Entry instructions
+The recommended registries are AFRINIC, APNIC, ARIN, NTT, RADB, and RIPE.

-Each routing registry has its own set of IRR entry instructions.
-This table provides links to those instructions.
+Each routing registry has its own set of instructions to configure an IRR entry.
+Refer to the table below for more information.

 {{<table-wrap>}}<table>